-LENKA CLAYTON: UNDER THESE CONDITIONSUpcoming
+LENKA CLAYTON: UNDER THESE CONDITIONSPast

-CODEC GALLERY: JAN 25 – MAY 11, 2019
+CODEC GALLERY: JAN 25 – JUN 22, 2019

 OPENING RECEPTION: JAN 25

 For Driving Home, she uses a typewriter, and it’s left to right movement to draw her way home.
-Hyphens, carats, and backslashes become roads, trees, and houses that pass by while looking out of the window, making the mundane whimsical in the process.
+Hyphens, carats, and backslashes become roads, trees, and houses that rhythmically pass by while looking out of the window, making the mundane feel whimsical in the process.

 The Distance I Can Be From My Son tests the comfort level of both mother and child while measuring the distance between them.
 At what point does the child feel the urge to return to the mother and when does the mother run after the child?
 When are you both okay with letting go?